StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 This query will output the IP addresses of the host that have done the most TXT requests in the network.
-If some high counts are reached (like thousands of requests) over a short period (like an hour) this may indicate that a DNS tunnel is in activity.
+If some high counts are reached (like thousands of requests) over a short period (like an hour) this may indicate that a DNS tunnel is active.

-One enhancement of the previous approach is to use the average size if the dns event as a complementary selector.
-To send data via the tunnel, one of the protocol field need to be used and as a result the size of the event should be higher than the norm.
+One enhancement of the previous approach is to use the average size of the dns event as a complementary selector.
+To send data via the tunnel, one of the protocol fields needs to be used and as a result the size of the event should be higher than the norm.

-The following Splunk request is getting all DNS queries and compute the size of the event, then get statistics:
+The following Splunk request gets all DNS queries and computes the size of the event, then get statistics:

 .. code-block::